Teresa Ernster

-Teresa Ernster van der Stoep (born 10 June 1970) is a Dutch female weightlifter, competing in the 69 kg category and representing Netherlands at international competitions.
+Teresa Ernster van der Stoep (born 10 June 1970) is a Dutch female weightlifter, competing in the 69 kg category and representing the Netherlands at international competitions.
 She competed at world championships, most recently at the 2001 World Weightlifting Championships.

 Ernster was a judoka and undertook weightlifting as part of cross-training.

-Personal
+Personal life

 Teresa is married to Henk van der Stoep, a Greco-Roman wrestler and ten-time Dutch national champion.
-His sister, Yvonne van der Stoep is also a weightlifter and masters world champion.
+Henk's sister, Yvonne van der Stoep is also a weightlifter and masters world champion.